kodi-community-addons/script.skin.helper.service/README.md

 RunScript(script.skin.helper.service,action=backup,filter=color|view|font)
 The filter is not case sensitive

+If you want to silently perform a backup, you can supply the silent= parameter with the full path to the zipfile that has to be created.
+RunScript(script.skin.helper.service,action=backup,silent=mypath\backup.zip)

 #####To restore the skin settings:
 ```
 RunScript(script.skin.helper.service,action=restore)
 ```

+If you want to silently restore a backup, you can supply the silent= parameter with the full path to the zipfile that has to be restored.
+RunScript(script.skin.helper.service,action=restore,silent=mypath\backup.zip)

 #####To reset the skin to defaults:
 ```
 RunScript(script.skin.helper.service,action=reset)
 ```
+This will reset ALL skin settings

 ________________________________________________________________________________________________________
 ________________________________________________________________________________________________________